 The Role of Data in Personalization

-To drive effective personalization, leverage two types of data:
+To drive truly effective personalization, you need to harness the power of two distinct types of data:

 Measuring Success